 Preparing for Success Progression into Undergraduate Southern Cross Courses

-The SCU College offers several paths to university study, including the tertiary bridging Preparing for Success at SCU Program (PSP).
+The SCU College offers several paths to university study, including the award-winning, fee-free, tertiary Preparing for Success at SCU Program (PSP).

-The PSP is open to those who may not meet the formal entry requirements for university study and want to study at university.
+The PSP is open to those who may not meet the formal entry requirements for university study and want to build their study skills prior to commencing an undergraduate course.
+Successful completion allows you to progress into an undergraduate course at SCU.

 The PSP provides: